zhaoguangbao/ur5_gazebo_grasping/README.md

 ## NOTE

-The repository is build for construct the grasping simulation platform in ros.
+The repository is built for constructing the grasping simulation platform in ros.
 Presently, It is used to achieve grasping by GPD algorithm.

 ## run